mstucchi-tealblue/Task-Five/README.md

 Task is the classic Trello card with an optional image, a title and a set of icons

 List is composed by a title, a list view of Tasks and a button to add new tasks.
 Every task is clickable and on the click a popup appears.
 This popup contains informations about the task.
+From here you can update title and image path of the task.
+Besides you can delete a task.
 Another popup is available when you click on the "add a card..." button, with this popup you are able to create new task, setting the title and an optional image.

 In the main we have the board, it has to be a ListView of Lists.
 I am struggling with it.